Khushboo1204/AppiumWdioJavascriptCucumber/mobile-automation/README.md

 ## Installation

-1. Clone the repository.
-2. Install dependencies using `npm install`. verify all dependencies are available in node_modules folder
+1. Install dependencies using `npm install`. verify all dependencies are available in node_modules folder
-3. Set up the Android emulator or connect a real device.
+2. Set up the Android emulator or connect a real device.

 ## Running the Tests

 1. Start emulator in Android studio
-2. place the apk file in the app/android folder
+2. Place the apk file in the app/android folder
 3. Set capabilities in wdio.conf.js file as per your emulator
 4. Run the tests: npm run android